Use File Tools to back up data files

 Resolution

-IMPORTANT: Sage recommends that File Tool backups are for backing up Sage Data only for clients on versions 16.1 and prior.
-For Sage versions 17.1 and higher please use the System Administrator backup tool.
-See How to Back up Company data with System Administrator when using SQL Replicator
+Sage recommends that File Tool backups are for backing up Sage Data only for clients on versions 16.1 and prior.
+For Sage versions 17.1 and later use the System Administrator backup tool.

-Note: The File Tools backup saves your data files in a compressed file with a .tsZip2 extension.
-Verify that the Windows Explorer option to Hide extensions for known file types is not selected.
+The File Tools backup saves your data files in a compressed file with a .tsZip2 extension.
+Verify that you didn't select the Windows Explorer option to Hide extensions for known file types.
 See the link below for instructions.
 If you use Service Management, see the link below for considerations when backing up Service Management data files.

-1. File Tools backups should be done on the same computer where the data is stored.
-If a backup is done from a workstation, it may take significantly longer to complete or it may fail if there are problems on the network, particularly if the data is over 500 MB or there are many printouts, pdf, txt, or .zip files.
+1. Perform File Tools backups on the same computer where you store the data.
+If you do the backup on a workstation, it can take longer to complete.
+It can also fail if there are problems on the network, the data is over 500 MB, or there are many extra files.

-2. Data cannot be backed up if it is in use.
-Before backing up an entire company, ensure that everyone has exited all Sage 300 Construction applications.
+2. You can't back up data if it's in use.
+Ensure that everyone has exited all Sage 300 CRE applications.

 3. From Sage 300 CRE Desktop, select Common Tasks, the Tools menu, select File Tools.
 For Estimating, go to the File menu, select File Tools.